Panama cancels Finmeccanica radar contract after simmering row

-PANAMA CITY (Reuters) - The Panamanian government said on Tuesday it had agreed the cancellation of a $125 million radar contract with a subsidiary of Italy’s Finmeccanica SpA that had become mired in a dispute over alleged corruption.
+PANAMA CITY, Feb 23 (Reuters) - The Panamanian government said on Tuesday it had agreed the cancellation of a $125 million radar contract with a subsidiary of Italy’s Finmeccanica SpA that had become mired in a dispute over alleged corruption.

 After flagging suspected bribery and saying the radar equipment did not meet requirements, the government last year sought the approval of Panama’s Supreme Court to cancel the contract with Finmeccanica unit Selex.
 The deal was signed in 2010 under former President Ricardo Martinelli.